 Faith is more globally recognized as a public speaker and advocate for autism awareness.
 In 2012, she shared her most intimate tale through her TED talk titled “What I’ve learned from my autistic brothers”.
 To date, her talk has been viewed almost a million times and has been translated into 38 different languages.

-Sindhu comes to the program with over a decade’s professional experience as an award-winning reporter, writer, and editor in news television, print, and digital media, and her career roster includes The Times of India, CNBC, NDTV, and CNN-IBN.
+Prior to joining the PhD program at SOC, Sindhu worked for a decade as a professional reporter, writer, and editor in news television, print, and digital media in India.
+Her career roster includes The Times of India, CNBC, NDTV, and CNN-IBN.
+She is the recipient of the Commonwealth Broadcasting Association’s award for exceptional news feature reporting in 2004.

-Sindhu was a Fulbright Humphrey Fellow at the University of Maryland, College Park, through 2011-12.
-She received her MA in Social Anthropology from the School of Oriental and African Studies at the University of London where she was a Chevening Scholar.
-Her thesis focused on political advertising and public opinion in India.
-Previously, she earned a Master’s in Mass Communication on a merit award at the Symbiosis Institute of Media and Communication in India.
+Sindhu was a Fulbright Humphrey Fellow at the University of Maryland, College Park (2011-2012).
+In 2004, she received the Chevening Scholarship to read for an MA in Social Anthropology at the School of Oriental and African Studies, University of London.
+Sindhu holds a Master’s Diploma in Mass Communication from the Symbiosis Institute of Media and Communication and a BA from Mount Carmel College, both in India.

 Fall 2012 PhD Students